ps8827/pseudai/README.md

 ---

-This is a PS-EE37 A & B initiative with funding from the DEARBORN MINING CONSORTIUM.
-For additional inquiries, speak to our media liaison.

 # Pseudai Research Dissemination License

 All research materials, findings, conceptual frameworks, and generated outputs released under this repository are provided for public access and review.